-Table 14 shows the cost and funding ratios of the short-term branch, with the following summary:
+Table 17 shows the cost and funding ratios of the short-term branch, with the following summary:

-- a) The ratio of benefits divided by contributions has been rather stable in the period 2009/11, with a 90% average in the last three years. - b) Cost ratios (expenditure divided by contributions and total income) are higher than one, meaning sustainable "current deficits".
-Even including investment income still yields sustainable deficits.

-2/2Includes a \$15 million transfer from the EI reserves in 2009 and \$18 million in 2014.

-c) The Fund Ratio shows a steady decline, and at 31 December 2013 was equivalent to 0.13, less than two months projected expenditure, below the international accepted minimum of six months' total expenditure.
+- a) The ratio of benefits divided by contributions has been rather stable, with an 88% average in the last three years. - b) Cost ratios (expenditure divided by contributions and total income) are higher than one, meaning sustainable "current deficits".
+Even including investment income still yields sustainable deficits. - c) The Fund Ratio shows a steady decline, and at 31 December 2013 was equivalent to 0.13, less than two months projected expenditure, below the international accepted minimum of six months' total expenditure. - d) The transfer of reserves restored the reserve position above the minimum state in the regulations, but in the absents of an increase to the share of contributions, the reserves will start declining gradually and fall again below the statutory minimum in about four to five years.

-Table 14 Cost and Fund Ratios of the Short-Term Branch (excluding NHI and SSDA)
+Table 17 Cost and Fund Ratios of the Short-Term Branch

-2014 2013 2012 2011
+2015 2014 2013

-Benefits / contributions 0.86 0.90 0.87 0.94
+Benefits ÷ contributions 0.89 0.86 0.90

-Cost ratios (expenditure) contributions 1.15 1.20 1.20 1.30
+Total expenditure ÷ contributions 1.16 1.15 1.20

-Expenditure / total income 1.12 1.15 1.15 1.24
+Total expenditure ÷ total income 1.07 1.12 1.15

-Fund Ratio ^{a/} 1.13 0.08 0.23 0.35
+Fund Ratio ^{a/} 0.99 1.13 0.08